michlee1337/practice/README.md

 # Array/ Tree/ List
 - often recursion
+  - always focus on a node (operations are on a node)
 - what type of traversal do you need?

 ## weaknesses
 - trees, parents and children (what to do without parent connections)
   - work with children

+## serialize/ deserialize a tree
+- serialize: if none x, do left do self do right
+- deserialize: if x, none and return, do left do self do right

 # BST
 - use the BST property